 Product / Service Details Recharge Services The Company offers recharge services to consumers throughout China.
-Data Plan The Company offers mobile data plans to consumers, including 5G plans.
+Data Blan The Company office mobile data along to company in cluding EC along Data Plan The Company offers mobile data plans to consumers, including 5G plans.
 Mobile Phone The Company offers mobile phones to consumers online.
 Upon order completion, the Company's up-stream partners or phone distributors (VSens and ZhengZhouXinSiWei) will arrange direct delivery to the customer.
 Subscription Plan The Company acquires new customers by offering telecommunication subscription plans.
 The Company shares revenue with telecommunication operators on a new subscribers' spending over the following 12 months.
 Value Added Products and Services New product lines and services will be brought in by the Company to offer to the existing user base through the delivery channels of the Telecommunication partners and the platform partners.